 Cancellation/change policy on Etihad award tickets

 Date changes on Etihad award tickets are subject to a fee of ~$27 per ticket.
 Destination changes require a redeposit (cancellation).
-So that would cost 10% of the miles you redeemed.
+The cost to redeposit is 10% of the miles you redeemed.

 If you have an AAdvantage co-branded credit card, you still get a free first bag even though your ticket was booked through Etihad

 On many international itineraries, AA gives free checked bag allowances, so this doesn’t really matter.
 But on domestic flights, a checked bag costs $30 each way.
-AAdvantage credit card holders receive a free first checked bag benefit just by holding this card.
+AAdvantage credit card holders receive a free first checked bag as a benefit of this card.
 This benefit applies to award tickets, even if a partner airline issues the ticket!

 What if I need to add a lap infant to an American Airlines award ticket booked with Etihad miles?